“Upskirting” – is a specific criminal offence necessary?

 Fifteen of the 44 police forces included had records of upskirting allegations in the past two years, while 14 said there were no records and 15 did not respond.

 Upskirting is not in itself a crime recognised by the law in England and Wales.

 With the recent press interest in this area it is reasonable to assume that pressure will be applied to police to start to take reports of upskirting seriously.
-Should you find yourself accused of upskirting and in need expert defence solicitors who know the law and what the prosecution must actually prove please contact Rob Rode or any of the team at ABR solicitors on 0333 6009222 or our emergency contact numbers (here).
+Should you find yourself accused of upskirting and in need expert defence solicitors who know the law and what the prosecution must actually prove please contact Rob Rode or any of the team at ABR Solicitors on 0333 600 9222.